babarrett/g80-9009/method-1-yangdigi-controller.md

 ### Unknown

 * Apparently does not require an additional power supply.
-TODO: test
 * Can the USB actually provide enough power?
 Likely only for the matrix scan + TMK functions
 * Do the built in functions, display commands (on the fly macro creation, calculator) still work?
 Likely not.
 * Lock LEDs (caps, scroll, num) might, or might not work